thetatoken/theta-metachain-guide/docs/1-privatenet/manual-flow/2-register-and-staking.md

 ## 5. Run the Subchain validator and the ETH RPC Adapter

-After the above staking transaction is finalized, we can start the the Subchain Validator and its ETH RPC adapter in two new terminals.
+After the above staking transaction is finalized, we can start the Subchain Validator and its ETH RPC adapter in two new terminals.
 We need start the subchain ETH RPC adapter **before** starting the subchain validator.
 This order is important.

 ```shell
 cd ~/metachain_playground/privatenet/workspace